The OPC and Sexual Abuse

 Author Enoch Burke wrote a 165-page book on "The Hedonism and Homosexuality of John Piper and Sam Allberry".
 The Castlebar, Ireland author has a Bachelors of Theological Studies, BA in History and Politics, and a Masters in Education.
 Mr. Burke exposes Piper's preaching of mysticism which "rejects the clarity and sufficiency of Scripture [where] no longer does the Christian have enough in the Bible to teach him how God would have him to live: instead he needs a copy of Desiring God."
 Sam Allberry, promoted heavily by Piper and others in the Gospel Coalition, is a same-sex attracted Anglican who turns grace into lasciviousness.
 (Apparently, the term "gay" is bad, but "same-sex attracted" is OK.)
 How much evidence does one need to reject Piper?

-Concerning creation, Sproul had a confusing trumpet sound.
-He was never solidly six-day creation and young earth.
+Concerning creation, Sproul sounds a confusing trumpet.
+He was never a solid six-day creationist nor held strongly to a young earth.
 From a Ligonier Ministries' page addressing his stance, Sproul admits that

 for most of my teaching career, I considered the framework hypothesis to be a possibility.
+(The framework theory, one of at least 4 different views, was advanced by Westminster Seminary Professor Prof. Meredith Klein.
+It strictly views Genesis 1 and 2 as allegorical, not literal.)
 That statement was posted to his site in 2011.
 He allegedly changed his view back in May 2008, but by August 2012, he distanced himself from a young earth position, leaving the hedge broken for a theistic evolutionary viewpoint.
 He still didn't get it, nor did for most of his career starting in 1965; i.e. for 43 years up to 2008.
 His heretical views on creation are baked into his popular Reformation Study Bible (RSB), where a review of his Bible states the

-John is, by his own admission, a dispensationalist and thus wrongly divides scripture.
-He confuses justification, regeneration, and sanctification, mixing works with faith in the wrong context, and from misapplied verses.
+Like Sproul, while we appreciate John's platform of mostly conservative theology, yet John has structural issues in his theology.
+By his own admission, he is a dispensationalist and thus wrongly divides scripture.
+He further confuses justification, regeneration, and sanctification, mixing works with faith in the wrong context, and from misapplied verses.
 He subtly slips in a works-righteousness before God's throne, as noted here.
 Dr. Elliott (TeachingTheWord ministries) has an excellent assessment of MacArthur's doctrinal confusions.
 Starting at the section titled "A Warning: John MacArthur's Doctrinal Confusion", Dr. Elliott points out four of MacArthur's most significant errors:

 - Lordship Salvation (a form of works salvation),